 Early Learning Victoria is committed to ensuring the safety, health and wellbeing of everyone at its centres.
-All staff and children regularly rehearse emergency and evacuation procedures to maximise their safety and wellbeing in the event of an actual emergency or evacuation.

 1. Scope

 This policy applies to children, families, staff and management of Early Learning Victoria centres.
-This includes volunteers, students on placement and contractors or labour hire employees of Early Learning Victoria.
+This includes volunteers, students on placement and contractors or labour-hire employees of Early Learning Victoria.

 2. Policy statement